microsoft/vscode-docs/docs/java/java-serverless.md

 ## Add additional functions to the project

-The extension also supports adding new functions to the existing project.
-You only need to:
+The extension also supports adding new functions to the existing project:

 1. Click **Add Function** button on the **AZURE FUNCTIONS** Explorer bar.
 2. Select project folder.